 In line with this blog’s mission of finding or creating resources where there are none, a number of deacons who have recently been recommended for training or are recently ordained swap their experiences in a way they hope will be helpful and practical.

-WHAT I LEARNED AT BAP
+WHAT I LEARNED AT STAGE TWO PANEL (BAP)

 - Be yourself!
 Always be natural.
 Let the advisers see the real person